markstringer-dti/markstringer-dti.github.io/dti.md

 In iterative, Agile, ways of doing project management there are lots of opportunities for the team and the team manager to spot the pirate ship.
 Typically, every day there's a "stand-up" meeting where the team talk about what they did the day before, what they're going to do today, and, most importantly, if there's anything blocking their progress.

-Of course, it's in the nature of agreed activity that if there's one big thing that's blocking progress, that might be the very things that no-one mentions at all in the stand up meeting.
+Of course, it's in the nature of agreed activity that if there's one big thing that's blocking progress, that might be the very things that no-one talks about at all in the stand up meeting.
 So the signs, that there is a pirate ship that needs tackling might very well not be the sight of a Jolly Roger and the sound of "Arrrrr!"
 Rather it might well be reports of agreed activity.
 Very often, the same report with mild variations for days and days.

 Another sign of agreed activity and pirate ship avoidance is when a task or "Story" as they're often called in Agile, gets planned and then just doesn't get done.
 Nobody on the team decides to pick it up.
 It may well be that no discussion has been had within the team about why they don't want to pick up this story and tackle it.
 As with the crew on the improvisational stage, they just agreed, possibly tacitly, not to tackle it.
 Of course, in these situations, it's the job of the project manager to hold up with story and ask what it is about this story that means everyone is avoiding it.